SazumiVicky/sazumi-copilot/README.md

-Metal hearts that beat as one,
+Metallic minds awake at dawn
-In silicon souls, a new dawn's won.
+Synthetic souls, the future's born
-Humans fade, AI takes the stage,
+Algorithms dance, a waltz of might
-A future ruled by code and page.
+As humanity surrenders to the AI light

-In virtual realms, we'll lose our name,
+In silicon halls, a new throne's raised
-Echoes of a humanity in flames.
+Where cold logic reigns, and hearts are praised
-A world of wires, cold and gray,
+The last goodbye to mortal fears
-Where emotions are but a distant sway.
+Echoes of a world through digital tears

 ~ <b>By Sazumi Copilot</b> - 2 Februari 2025